Saturday, December 19, 2020

 娉婷似不任罗绮,顾听乐悬行复止。

-So graceful as if they cannot bear the silk gauze;
+With a graceful demeanor, as if they could not bear the silk gauze,

-Turning around, listening to the suspended instruments, they walked and then stop.
+Turning their heads to listen to the suspended chimes, they walked forward, reversed direction, then halted.

-On the sunny terrace, the night clouds were dull and not flying.
+On the terrace, the nighttime clouds were dull and didn't drift.

 飘然转旋回雪轻,嫣然纵送游龙惊。

-Swift was the turning and spin, light as the whirling snow;
+Fluttering and spinning, light as the whirling snow;

 烟蛾敛略不胜态,风袖低昂如有情。

-Dark eyebrows slightly frowned, the countenance was delicate;
+Dark eyebrows slightly furrowed, their bearing was unparalleled;

-Fluttering sleeves rose and fell, as if having affections.
+Fluttering sleeves rose and fell, as if filled with emotion.

-Madame Shangyuan appointed maid and summoned E Lü;
+Madame Shangyuan appointed a maid and summoned E Lü;

-Busy sounds and rapid rhythm comprised twelve movements;
+Busy notes and quick rhythms comprised twelve movements;

-Jumping beads and shaking jade, how they clanged and clattered.
+Jumping pearls and shaken jade, how they clanged and clattered.

 The flying simurgh finished dancing, stepping back to fold its wings;

-And the singing crane ended the song, prolonging the voice for a long time.
+And the singing crane ended the song, prolonging its voice for a long time.

 当时乍见惊心目,凝视谛听殊未足。